bcsamrudh/Image-Captioning-using-Attention-Mechanism/README.md

 1. [Adya Bhat](https://github.com/adyabhat)
 2. Aditya G H

 It uses a encoder-decoder architecture to caption Images.
-I used a pretrained ResNet model as the encoder to extract image features, combined with an LSTM decoder implementing the Bahdanau attention mechanism to generate captions using the extracted features.
+I used a pretrained ResNet model as the encoder to extract image features, combined with an LSTM to generate captions using the extracted features.

 **Model Architecture**